z0rc/dotfiles/README.md

 # There are many like it, but this one is mine

-This repostory holds conguration for most common tools I use in shell.
+This repostory contains tools and configs I use in sheel.
 No graphical stuff, usable both on server and personal workstation.
-Battle tested on OSX and various Linux distributions including Debian, Ubuntu, CentOS.
+Battle tested on OS X and various Linux distributions including Debian, Ubuntu, CentOS.

 I'm a big fan of [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)